tari-project/rfcs/src/RFC-0303_DanOverview.md

 * load a contract.
 * provide a list of methods that the contract exposes.
 * Execute calls on the contract.
-* Persist and restore the state of the contract.
+* Initiate retrieval and persistence of the state of the contract.
+The state itself is not stored in the VM, but by Indexers.

 ### Tari and the turbine model